-- A. The ND CoC Board, Rating and Ranking Committee, and CoC staff all assist in identifying projects which may be considered for reallocation.
-Projects may also choose to offer all or a portion of their renewal funding for reallocation during the CoC competition on the Intent to Apply form. - B. Various factors will be considered for identifying projects for reallocation including: - 1.
-Regional need: Existing inventory, system gaps, duplication, or over-abundance of a project type, population/sub-population served. - 2.
-Program performance: Utilization, data quality, outcome performance, service model, coordination with other services, coordinated entry participation.
+- A. The ND CoC Board, Rating and Ranking Committee, and CoC staff all assist in identifying projects that may be considered for reallocation.
+Projects may also relinquish all or a portion of their renewal funding for reallocation on the Intent to Apply form during the CoC competition. - B. Various factors will be considered for identifying projects for reallocation, including: - 1.
+Regional need.
+Existing inventory, system gaps, duplication, over-abundance of a project type, population/sub-population served. - 2.
+Program performance (e.g., utilization rate, data quality, outcome performance, service model, coordination with other services, coordinated entry participation, etc.).
 If applicable, the ND CoC will first attempt to provide technical assistance to underperforming projects through a Performance Improvement Plan.
 If agencies neglect to follow through with the identified plan or show performance improvement after one year, they may be at risk of reallocation. - 3.
-Fiscal Management: Spending down of grant funds, audits, fiscal practices, financial reports, cost effectiveness, matching funds. - 4.
-Other system needs: Coordinated entry and HMIS funding needs, potential grant mergers/collaborations, and other funding resources or restrictions (both new and existing). - C. Underperforming, underutilized, financial mismanagement, or low-need projects may be targeted for reallocation at any time but are most likely identified following an annual performance review or during the ND CoC competition process.
-However, when appropriate, the ND CoC is dedicated to first working with any underperforming or underutilized project to address deficiencies prior to recommending for reallocation.
-The ND CoC feels it is worth the investment to increase the capacity of existing projects and agencies to meet the needs of our region.
+Fiscal Management.
+Spending down of grant funds, audits, fiscal practices, financial reports, cost-effectiveness, and matching funds. - 4.
+Other system needs.
+Coordinated entry and HMIS funding needs, potential grant mergers/collaborations, and other funding resources or restrictions (both new and existing). - C. Underperforming, underutilized, financial mismanagement, or low-need projects may be targeted for reallocation at any time but are most likely identified following an annual performance review or during the ND CoC competition process.
+However, when appropriate, the ND CoC is dedicated to working with any underperforming or underutilized project to address deficiencies before recommending reallocation.
+The ND CoC feels it is worth the investment to increase the capacity of existing projects and agencies to meet the needs of our state.